-If you decide to invest in better hosting and get a managed dedicated server, you should also get top-tier customer service.
+If you decide to invest in better hosting and get a dedicated server hosting you should also get top-tier customer service.
 That includes being able to call at any time and speak to a live person if you have an issue.
 With this in mind, look for a hosting company that offers a 24/7 service.

 It's also important that you consider other means of communication, depending on what works best for you.
 For maximum convenience, a lot of hosting companies offer all three: phone, chat, and email support.

 Backups are something that should never be overlooked.
 Even though dedicated servers are highly reliable hosting solutions, unexpected events still occur.
 That's why planning for the worst-case scenario is a good idea.
 Taking regular backups can mean the difference between losing just a few orders and losing your entire business.

 Additionally, you should make sure your host offers both on-site and off-site backups and learn how much they charge for these services.
 In most cases, the pricing should be proportional to the size of your data, but some hosts might offer flat fees or tiers as well.

 As mentioned previously, the final price of a dedicated server will primarily depend on its hardware, level of support, and any additional services you choose.
 But dedicated server hosting prices can also vary from provider to provider.

 To keep dedicated server costs as low as possible, pick exactly what you need by considering essential features.
 These include hardware, backups, security, support level, and management.
 You should also check how much dedicated servers cost on different providers' websites.